th507/asyncjs/README.md

 ````

 ### asyncJS#add(tasks)
-Add one or more tasks to the asynchronous loading queue and returns the queue.
+Add async tasks.

 Note that `add` does not guarantee that added function is executed after the previous task.
 For sequential execution, use [async#addSync](#addSync) instead.

 ````javascript
 var q = asyncJS("jquery.js");